aws/serverless-application-model/docs/safe_lambda_deployments.rst

           # Validation Lambda functions that are run before & after traffic shifting
           PreTraffic: !Ref PreTrafficLambdaFunction
           PostTraffic: !Ref PostTrafficLambdaFunction
+        # Provide a custom role for CodeDeploy traffic shifting here, if you don't supply one
+        # SAM will create one for you with default permissions
+        Role: !Ref IAMRoleForCodeDeploy # Parameter example, you can pass an IAM ARN

   AliasErrorMetricGreaterThanZeroAlarm:
     Type: "AWS::CloudWatch::Alarm"